-(o) Long-term English Language Learners shall mean students who have been identified as English Language Learners under this Part and have received English as a New Language (formerly English as a Second Language) instruction, as a component of their Bilingual Education or English as a New Language program, for a total of seven (7) or more continuously enrolled school years in the United States (the 50 States and the District of Columbia).

-(p) Newcomer English Language Learners shall mean students who have been identified as English Language Learners under this Part and have received English as a New Language (formerly English as a Second Language) instruction, as a component of their Bilingual Education or English as a New Language program, for a total of zero (0) to three (3) continuously enrolled school years in the United States (the 50 States and the District of Columbia).
+(n) Long-term English Language Learners shall mean students who have been identified as English Language Learners under this Part and have received English as a New Language (formerly English as a Second Language) instruction, as a component of their Bilingual Education or English as a New Language program, for a total of seven (7) or more continuously enrolled school years in the United States (the 50 States and the District of Columbia). (o) Newcomer English Language Learners shall mean students who have been identified as English Language Learners under this Part and have received English as a New Language (formerly English as a Second Language) instruction, as a component of their Bilingual Education or English as a New Language program, for a total of zero (0) to three (3) continuously enrolled school years in the United States (the 50 States and the District of Columbia).

-(q) Personnel qualified to teach Home Language Arts at the elementary (K-6) level shall mean a teacher, certified pursuant to Part 80 of this Title, who holds a teaching certificate with a bilingual education extension in the home language (other than English).
+(p) Personnel qualified to teach Home Language Arts at the elementary (K-6) level shall mean a teacher, certified pursuant to Part 80 of this Title, who holds a teaching certificate with a bilingual education extension in the home language (other than English).
 Personnel qualified to teach Home Language Arts in grades 7-12 shall mean a teacher, certified pursuant to Part 80 of this Title, who holds a teaching certificate in Languages Other than English.

-(r) Personnel qualified to teach Integrated English as a New Language shall mean a dually certified teacher, certified pursuant to Part 80 of this Title, (i.e., English to Speakers of Other Languages certification and content area certification) or a certified English to Speakers of Other Languages teacher and a certified content area teacher, certified pursuant to Part 80 of this Title, who co-teach a class.
-In a K-6 bilingual program, as defined in Section 154-2.3(h)(3) of this Subpart, personnel qualified to teach Integrated English as a New Language means a common branch K-6 teacher with a bilingual extension, certified pursuant to Part 80 of this Title.
+(q) Personnel qualified to teach Integrated English as a New Language shall mean a dually certified teacher, certified pursuant to Part 80 of this Title, (i.e., English to Speakers of Other Languages certification and content area certification) or a certified English to Speakers of Other Languages teacher and a certified content area teacher, certified pursuant to Part 80 of this Title, who co-teach a class.
+In a K-6 bilingual program, as defined in section 154-2.3(h)(3) of this Subpart, personnel qualified to teach Integrated English as a New Language means a common branch K-6 teacher with a bilingual extension, certified pursuant to Part 80 of this Title.

-(s) Personnel qualified to teach Stand-alone English as a New Language at the elementary level shall mean a English as a Second Language teacher, certified pursuant to Part 80 of this Title, or, in a K-6 bilingual program, as defined in Section 154-2.3(h)(3) of this Subpart, a certified common branch K-6 teacher with a bilingual extension, certified pursuant to Part 80 of this Title.
+(r) Personnel qualified to teach Stand-alone English as a New Language at the elementary level shall mean a English as a Second Language teacher, certified pursuant to Part 80 of this Title, or, in a K-6 bilingual program, as defined in section 1542.3(h)(3) of this Subpart, a certified common branch K-6 teacher with a bilingual extension, certified pursuant to Part 80 of this Title.
 Personnel qualified to teach Standalone English as a New Language in grades 7-12 shall mean a certified teacher of English to Speakers of Other Languages, certified pursuant to Part 80 of this Title.

-(t) Proficient student shall mean a student who meets the criteria in Section 154-2.3(m) of this Subpart for exiting English Language Learner status.
+(s) Proficient student shall mean a student who meets the criteria in section 154-2.3(m) of this Subpart for exiting English Language Learner status.

-(u) Qualified interpreter/translator shall mean a person who is fluent in the language in which he or she is communicating and in English, has a demonstrated ability to employ the mode of interpretation appropriate to the given situation (e.g., simultaneous interpretation for hearings or large-group parent meetings), and has received training in specialized issues such as confidentiality and any applicable technical vocabulary.
+(t) Qualified interpreter/translator shall mean a person who is fluent in the language in which he or she is communicating and in English, has a demonstrated ability to employ the mode of interpretation appropriate to the given situation (e.g., simultaneous interpretation for hearings or large-group parent meetings), and has received training in specialized issues such as confidentiality and any applicable technical vocabulary.
+School staff who meet this criteria, such as a bilingual or English to Speakers of Other Languages teacher, certified pursuant to Part 80 of this Title, may be qualified to serve as an interpreter/translator.